tracycchang/YourColorway/README.md

 Do you ever have difficulty picturing certain colors together to see if they work?

 ## Solution
-YOUR COLORWAY will allow you to select colors and see them side by side!
+YOUR COLORWAY will allow you to select unique colors and see them side by side!

 ## Technical Challenges
 - Front end renders but back end unable to GET/POST saved color ways in our PostgreSQL (elephantSQL) database.